 “But the best place, the best place..” they tell me in an awed whisper, as I crane forward to hear where this Greek Elysium could possibly be “…is Tenby!”

-They tell me they go all the time and invite other Greeks to come over to look and wonder at the small Presbyterian town of healthy seaside air, tiny fisherman’s cottages and probably weathered old ladies selling tin tea trays and Welsh cakes.
+They tell me they go all the time and invite other Greeks to come over to look and wonder at the small Presbyterian town of healthy seaside air, tiny fisherman’s cottages and probably lines of weathered old ladies selling tin tea trays and Welsh cakes.

 I tell them we’ll try and put it on our itinerary.
 And we head off into town for a curry.